 If you’d like to try Stella for yourself, the site to visit for a free trial download is http://www.software3d.com/Stella.php.

-This was created using Stella 4d, software you may try for yourself at this website.
+This was created using Stella 4d, software you may try for free at this website.

 These .gif images were all made using Stella 4d, a program you can try for free at http://www.software3d.com/Stella.php.

 Here’s the pentagonal icositetrahedron.
 It is the dual of the snub cube.